omgardner/omgardner.github.io/about.md

 [oscarmgardner@gmail.com](mailto:oscarmgardner@gmail.com)

-Alternatively, you can check the link below to see my linkedin and github account.
+Alternatively, you can check the links below to see my linkedin and github account.